 The prize was established in 2005 and will be given every year at a national meeting of the Association, beginning in 2007, the 300th anniversary of the birth of Leonhard Euler.
 This award also honors Virginia and Paul Halmos whose generosity made the award possible.

-MAA members may recommend books to be considered for the Euler Prize by contacting the chair of the committee by e-mail at any time.
+MAA members may recommend books to be considered for the Euler Prize.

 Daina Taimiņa, Crocheting Adventures with Hyperbolic Planes (AK Peters; 2009)